rangelprog/GotMilked/docs/EngineUsageGuide.md

 The engine supplies basic rendering wrappers but leaves resource ownership to the application:

 - Use `gm::Texture::loadOrThrow`, `gm::Shader::loadFromFiles`, and `gm::Mesh` (via `ObjLoader`) to load data.
 - Use `gm::ResourceManager` for centralized resource loading and caching.
-Resources are loaded by name and automatically cached, preventing duplicate loads. `Has*` helpers let you check cache state, while `Reload*` APIs force a refresh from disk and log any failures.
+Recent changes added string-view aware lookups and reload tests; use `Has*` helpers to check cache state, while `Reload*` APIs force a refresh and invalidate relevant render-state caches.
 - When serializing, store asset identifiers (paths or GUIDs) in the component JSON so resources can be rehydrated on load.
 - Register asset GUIDs with `gm::ResourceRegistry` so scenes can resolve resources even if files move between releases.